rudidude86/gura-lang.github.io/documents/Operator.md

 Operation `x = y` assigns the value of `y` to `x`.

-The expression of `x` may be one of symbol, list, indexer, caller or member selector.
+The expression of `x` may be one of `Identifer`, `Lister`, `Indexer`, `Caller` and `Member`.

+Identifier

+Lister

+Indexer

+Caller

+Member

+An Assignment operator can be combined with one of several other operators.

 <table>
 <tr><th>Assignment Form</th><th>Equivalent Code</th></tr>